apryakhin/legion.stanford.edu/gasnet.md

     for Legion applications which interact with MPI applications.
 * `--enable-segment-fast`: necessary for supporting one-sided RDMA operations.
 * `--disable-aligned-segments`: remove the requirement for aligned pinned memory.
-* `--disable-pshm`: there should only ever be one GASNet process per node in a Legion application.
-* `--enable-pshm`: used only when Legion GASNet applications will interoperate with MPI applications with more than one process per node.
+* `--disable-pshm`: there should normally only be one GASNet process per node in a Legion application.
+(Use `--enable-pshm` only when Legion GASNet applications will interoperate with MPI applications with more than one process per node.)
-* `--with-segment-mmap-max=<#>GB`: specify a block size for GASNet to use when discovering the amount of available memory by gradually allocating blocks.
-Default is 1MB which results in GASNet start-up times of several MINUTES with large (e.g. 48 GB) address spaces.
-* `--enable-cross-compile`: necessary when targeting machines like Titan which employ different compilers for user-nodes and compute-nodes.

 After following the instructions to build and install GASNet, there will be a GASNet library and a binary used for running